 The Bluegrass State is Open for Small Business

-- Choosing a legal business structure (many coffee shops operate as sole proprietorships or limited liability corporations.)
+- Choosing a legal business structure (note: many coffee shops operate as sole proprietorships or limited liability corporations.)

 - Getting a business license and various other licenses and permits, including local health department licenses for food establishments.